 Clinical Fellowship Training Program

-The training program should focus on critical aspects of dystonia including: clinical diagnosis and evaluation, ongoing patient care and management, pharmacotherapy with a special emphasis on neurotoxin therapy, and neurosurgical interventions, such as deep brain stimulation.
+The fellowship should focus on training in both the clinical evaluation and care of patients with dystonia and the conduct of clinical research on dystonia.
 The training must be patient-oriented and include hands-on experience in clinics as well as participation in professional meetings and workshops.
-Involvement in the activities of the Dystonia Coalition (http://rarediseasesnetwork.epi.usf.edu/dystonia/) and participation in courses related to dystonia at major neurological meetings will also be required.
-Second year fellowships, for those who have completed a first year of training in movement disorders, should focus on clinical research as a major part of their program.
+Involvement in the activities of the Dystonia Coalition and participation in courses related to dystonia at major neurological meetings will also be expected.

 Accelerating Research & Inspiring Hope

 The Dystonia Medical Research Foundation (DMRF) has served the dystonia community since 1976.
 Join us in our global effort to find a cure.